awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

 Then download and review the [Amazon Redshift ODBC and JDBC driver license agreement](https://s3.amazonaws.com/redshift-downloads/drivers/Amazon+Redshift+ODBC+and+JDBC+Driver+License+Agreement.pdf)\.

-If your tool requires a specific previous version of a driver, see [Use previous JDBC driver version 1\.0 driver versions in certain cases](#jdbc-previous-versions)\.
+If your tool requires a specific previous version of a driver, see [Use previous JDBC driver 1\.x versions in certain cases](#jdbc-previous-versions)\.

 ## Getting the JDBC URL<a name="obtain-jdbc-url"></a>